Coma112/CReports/README.md

 # Last commit 💯

-- I removed the commands from the plugin.yml because it broke the plugin
+- I removed the 'THING' text from the lore from the report item by changing the item to PAPER.
-- I added the paginated GUI (FINALLY)
+- I added that if the GUI is automatically refreshes.
+- I added to the config that you can make the report item by yourself.

 # Server Status ✅